gameblabla/sf2d_wrapper/README.md

 It also provides "emulation" for some functions provided by ctrulib.

 Obviously, the game in question needs to have its source code available so it can be recompiled.
-Also, pray so that your games in question does not use low-level GPU functions.
+Also, pray so that your games in question does not use low-level GPU functions or else it will not work properly.

-For now, it is a simple proof-of-concept but i'll try to work more on it to improve usability and compatibility.

 The library was tested against Memory3DS, a 3DS homebrew game by Omegadrien.
-Since this game uses some ctrulib sound functions that are not yet supported, they had to be disabled but other than that, it worked out of the box.

-Using this library, timer works correctly, touching works properly and there are no graphical issues.
+Memory3DS works quite well using this library.
+This however isn't the case for all the other homebrew games... (like Minicraft3DS for example)

 Text however is not displayed properly because SDL_ttf doesn't allow to change the size of a text without closing/open a new font again. (which is ridiculous lol)

+Some functions were also taken in part or directly from ctruilib and sf2dlib : crtuilib has no license (i assume public domain ?) and sf2dlib is under the MIT license, copyright Sergi Granell (xerpi).